stefansundin/rssbox/README.md

-# Notice

-I am trying to raise money to implement a caching system to RSS Box.
-To learn more, please go to this issue: https://github.com/stefansundin/rssbox/issues/43

 # RSS Box

 This app uses the API of other websites and gives you an RSS feed in return.
 Quick and simple.